austencloud/tka-desktop/docs/OPTION_SELECTION_PERFORMANCE_DEBUGGING_GUIDE.md

 - [ ] Test edge cases and memory usage
 - [ ] Document final performance characteristics

-This debugging guide provides the exact locations and strategies needed to eliminate the half-second delay and achieve Legacy-level performance in the V2 option picker.
+This debugging guide provides the exact locations and strategies needed to eliminate the half-second delay and achieve Legacy-level performance in the Modern option picker.